They defeated countless monsters and saved the world.

 - Underwater Boss Battle: You actually fight Subier either underwater or on a boat depending on your actions.
 Killing the Master of Ocean will always net you his second form and immediately after clearing the shipwreck.

-- Updated Re-release: For i-mode phone, iOS, Android phones, PC and every major consoles.
+- Updated Re-release: For I Phones, iOS, Android phones, PC and every major console.
 The ports include new dungeons and bosses.

 - Walking Shirtless Scene: None of the Nereids wear anything to cover their breasts save for a flower necklace that does a poor job of it.
 Especially awkward if your emperor is a Nereid.